So you've been having some challenges.

 The format will look something like this:

-You'll meet with a group of about 5-15 people who are experiencing a similar issue.
+You'll meet with a group of about 5-15 people who are experiencing a similar challenge.

 Sessions take place regularly (usually weekly) and last 1-2 hours.